kevinzhuang01/srp_2025/_profiles/sree-sai-charanvaitla.md

   my understanding of data security and mathematical reasoning-skills that directly prepare me for computational and data-driven research in sustainability and scientific innovation.
-research_experience: "I have conducted research and technical projects across both academic and professional settings.
+research_experience: 'I have conducted research and technical projects across both academic and professional settings.
 At Youngstown State University, I served as a Data Science Research Intern, leading over 25 projects involving Python, SQL, and R for data validation and retrieval optimization.
-I also interned at UR2PhD, where I co-authored the research project â\x80\x9CAdvancing Particle Track Reconstruction:
+I also interned at UR2PhD, where I co-authored the research project “Advancing Particle Track Reconstruction:
-  Evaluating Hit Embedding Methods on the TrackML Datasetâ\x80\x9D (Spring 2025, with Aliza Khan).
+  Evaluating Hit Embedding Methods on the TrackML Dataset” (Spring 2025, with Aliza Khan).
 This work compared supervised, graph-neural-network, and transformer-based deep-learning models to improve particle-track reconstruction efficiency in high-energy-physics datasets.
-Additionally, during my Data Engineering Internship at First National Bank, I developed automated SQL pipelines and Power BI dashboards to optimize large-scale data processing-experience that strengthened my applied research skills in data engineering and computational modeling."
+Additionally, during my Data Engineering Internship at First National Bank, I developed automated SQL pipelines and Power BI dashboards to optimize large-scale data processing-experience that strengthened my applied research skills in data engineering and computational modeling.'
 academic_interests: My research interests lie at the intersection of artificial intelligence, computational sustainability, and data-driven science.
 I am particularly passionate about using machine-learning and deep-learning methods to address large-scale environmental